Kuderic/civilization/DEVELOPMENT.md

 I've decided to make a static private variable (located in Floor) for each image, but other alternatives I came up with were storing them in a vector and creating a custom class for loading and referencing them.

+### 4/27/19 - Basic colonists and gameplay
+Today I want to implement basic colonists and gameplay features.
+To-do list:

+- [ ] Create Colonist class
+	* Will look like dogs because dogs are cute
+	* At first won't do anything until other actions are implemented
+	* Start with one colonist at first.
+Implement more later
+	- [ ] Idle movement
+		* Move in a random direction periodically
+	- [ ] User-controlled movement
+		* Let user control movement with arrow keys
+		* Tests wall collision (make sure colonists can't move onto a tile with a wall)
+	- [ ] Dijkstra Algorithm
+		* Calculate the shortest path between nodes (tiles)
+		* Avoid walls
+	- [ ] Directed movement
+		* Give a colonist a location to move to
+		* It will attempt to path there while avoiding walls